SES Shunan English School is a privately owned

 (kindergarten-age and younger) to junior high and high school students, as well

-locations, including a Japanese school institution (elementary, junior and
+a Japanese school institution (elementary, junior and senior high schools),

 organizations have different teaching requirements and expectations.